 More than 280 people are dead and 900 injured after 2 trains derail in India

-NEW DELHI — Rescuers waded through piles of debris and wreckage to pull out bodies and free people on Saturday after two passenger trains derailed in India, killing more than 280 people and injuring hundreds as rail cars were flipped over and mangled in one of the country's deadliest train crashes in decades.
+BALASORE, India — Rescuers found no more survivors in the overturned and mangled wreckage of two passenger trains that derailed in eastern India, killing more than 280 people and injuring hundreds in one of the country's deadliest rail crashes in decades, officials said Saturday.

-The accident, which happened about 220 kilometers (137 miles) southwest of Kolkata on Friday night, led to a chaotic scene as rescuers climbed atop the wrecked trains to break open doors and windows using cutting torches to free survivors.
+Chaotic scenes erupted on Friday night as rescuers climbed atop the wrecked trains to break open doors and windows using cutting torches.

-About 900 people were injured in the accident in Balasore district in the eastern state of Odisha, said P.K.
-Jena, the state's top administrative official.
-The cause was under investigation.

-At least 280 bodies were recovered overnight and into Saturday morning, Sudhanshu Sarangi, director of Odisha's fire and emergency department, told The Associated Press.
-He said more than 800 injured passengers were taken to various hospitals with many in critical condition.
+The death toll rose steadily throughout the night.
+Scores of bodies, covered by white sheets, lay on the ground near the tracks while locals and rescuers raced to free the hundreds of people trapped in the rail cars under the twisted metal and broken glass.
+Army soldiers and air force helicopters joined the effort in Odisha state.

+An Associated Press photographer saw bodies still entangled in a badly mangled coach, as rescuers struggled to retrieve them working under the oppressive heat with temperatures reaching up to 35 degree Celsius (96 degrees Fahrenheit).

 "The challenge now is identifying the bodies.
 Wherever the relatives are able to provide evidence, the bodies are handed over after autopsies.
 If not identified, maybe we have to go for a DNA test and other protocols," he said.

-Rescuers were cutting through the destroyed rail cars to find people who may still be trapped.
-Sarangi said it was possible that people were stuck underneath but that it was unlikely they would still be alive.
-Late Friday, hundreds were trapped inside more than a dozen wrecked carriages as rescuers worked to pull them out.

-"By 10 p.m. (on Friday) we were able to rescue the survivors.
-After that it was about picking up dead bodies," he said.
-"This is very, very tragic.
-I have never seen anything like this in my career."

-Ten to 12 coaches of one train derailed, and debris from some of the mangled coaches fell onto a nearby track, said Amitabh Sharma, a railroad ministry spokesperson.
+Ten to 12 coaches of one train derailed, and debris from some of the mangled coaches fell onto a nearby track, according to Sharma.
 The debris was hit by another passenger train coming from the opposite direction, causing up to three coaches of the second train to also derail, he added.

 A third train carrying freight was also involved, the Press Trust of India reported, but there was no immediate confirmation of that from railroad authorities.
 PTI said some of the derailed passenger coaches hit cars from the freight train.